stacks-network/docs/concepts/sbtc/core-features.md

 sBTC transactions on Stacks can be sponsored, allowing users to pay transaction fees in sBTC instead of STX.

 These core features work together to create a secure, efficient, and user-friendly bridge between Bitcoin and the Stacks ecosystem.
-Let's dig into each of these features.